jeremy-strang/mybot/README.md

 ### Now that Blizzard has (rightfully) shifted their policy to aggressively banning bots, I am retiring this project.
 I decided to transfer the repository from my alt account (PokzCodes), to my personal account, and to make the bot public for educational purposes.

-### The bot should still work, but you will get almost certainly get banned.
-I got ten D2R accounts banned, but it was all worth it.
-This was a ton of fun to code, I learned a ton, met some good friends, and generated a ton of powerful pixels in the process :)
+### The bot should still work, but you will almost certainly get banned.
+For obvious reasons, I won't be maintaining this or reviewing any PRs going forward.

+### I may have gotten ten D2R accounts banned, but it was all worth it.
+This was a ton of fun to code, I learned a ton, met some good friends, and generated a ton of pixels along the way :)

 MyBot ~~is~~ was a memory-reading bot for Diablo 2 Resurrected.
 It was built by integrating MapAssist into Botty, and using the strangler pattern to re-write the pixel-based Botty code.